Paul Metcalf

 Paul C. Metcalf (7 November 1917 – 21 January 1999) was an American writer.
 He wrote in verse and prose.
 Devoted admirers included Robert Creeley, William Gass, Wendell Berry, Guy Davenport, Howard Zinn, and Bruce Olds.
 His books include Will West (1956), Genoa (1965), Patagoni (1971), Apalache (1976), The Middle Passage (1976), Zip Odes (1979), and U.S. Dept. of the Interior (1980).
 He was the great-grandson of one of his major literary influences, Herman Melville.

 Biography

 Paul Metcalf was born in 1917 in East Milton, Massachusetts.
 He attended Harvard but disliked it and dropped out in the first year.
 In 1942, he married Nancy Blackford of South Carolina.
 Over the next two decades the couple spent long periods in the South.

 Metcalf traveled widely through North and South America.
 He drew from these travels for his works.
 Among his friends and associates were the poet Charles Olson (whom he met when he was thirteen), the artist Josef Albers, poet and publisher Jonathan Williams, and the writer Guy Davenport.

 Later in his career, Metcalf was a visiting professor at the University of California San Diego, SUNY Albany, and the University of Kansas.
-In 1996–97, Coffee House Press issued a Metcalf's collected works from 1956–1997 in three volumes.
+In 1996–97, Coffee House Press issued a Metcalf's collected works from 1956 to 1997 in three volumes.
 He died in 1999, near Pittsfield, Massachusetts.